blackchip-org/scan/README.md

 [JSON scanner](scanjson/scanjson.go).
 The scanner for JSON is quite simple but JSON does have some quirks:

-* Number can start with a negative sign, but not a positive sign
+* Numbers can start with a negative sign, but not a positive sign.
 * Numbers cannot have leading zeros.
 "303" is okay, but "0303" is not.
 * Real numbers cannot have empty parts.
-"0.3" is valid and "3.0" is valid, but ".3" and "3." are not.
+"0.3" and "3.0" is valid, but ".3" and "3." is not.

 There is also a [Go scanner](scango/scango.go).
-This one is a bit more complicated but be constructed mostly from predefined rules.
-The exceptions are for a rule handling imaginary numbers and a post token processor for automatic semicolon insertion.
+This one is a bit more complicated but is mostly constructed from predefined rules.
+The exceptions are for a rule to handle imaginary numbers and a post token processor for automatic semicolon insertion.

 ## Status